 - 1 Tbsp low sodium Worcestershire sauce

 - 1 sprig fresh rosemary

-- Add remaining Tbsp oil to oil in skillet, reduce burner to medium.
-Saute onions and celery 3 minutes, add garlic saute 30 seconds longer then add in tomato paste and cook, stirring constantly, 1 minute.
+- Add remaining Tbsp oil in skillet, reduce heat to medium.
+Sauté onions and celery 3 minutes, add garlic, saute 30 seconds more, then add tomato paste and cook, stirring constantly, 1 minute.